check-mate-app/check-mate/README.md

 To install, simply open the `Todolist/`-Folder in the command line (or power shell) and type `npm install`.

 ### Front-End
 Go to `Todolist/WebClient/` and run `bower install`.
-You are now ready to build the frontend.
+You are now ready to run.

 ## Run
 In the `Todolist/`-Folder, run `npm run dev`.

-### Front-End
-Go to `Todolist/WebClient/` and run `polymer build`.
-You are now ready to run the server (see above) and view the frontend.